SPONSORED BY: Deluxe's Encore

 About the Cinematographer

-Tami Reiker, ASC is a director of photography perhaps best known for her work in director Lisa Cholodenko’s indie feature High Art (for which the cinematographer earned an Film Independent Spirit Award nomination), director Gina Prince-Bythewood’s romantic drama Beyond the Lights, and her award-winning work for the HBO series Carnivàle.
+Tami Reiker, ASC is perhaps best known for her work in director Lisa Cholodenko’s indie feature High Art (for which the cinematographer earned an Film Independent Spirit Award nomination), director Gina Prince-Bythewood’s romantic drama Beyond the Lights, and her award-winning work for the HBO series Carnivàle.
 For her photography in the stylish 2003 pilot, “Milfay,” she became the first woman to earn an American Society of Cinematographers Award for Outstanding Achievement, as well as the first woman to be nominated by the ASC.

 She was then honored with the 2005 Vision Award during the Women in Film Crystal Awards ceremony.
 That same year, Reiker was invited to become a member of the Academy of Motion Picture Arts and Sciences.

 Reiker was invited to join the ASC in 2006, recommended by members Emmanuel Lubezki, Jeff Cronenweth and Francis Kenny.
-“The great thing about the Clubhouse is that you get to meet some of the incredible legends of filmmaking — people you’ve worshipped from afar for years — and, at the same time, catch up with old friends.,” she noted in a 2015 “ASC Close-Up” profile (AC April, 2015).
+“The great thing about the Clubhouse is that you get to meet some of the incredible legends of filmmaking — people you’ve worshipped from afar for years — and, at the same time, catch up with old friends,” she noted in a 2015 “ASC Close-Up” profile (AC April, 2015).

 In addition to numerous commercials for clients including DeBeers, Coke, Visa, Nike, Reebok and Ford, Reiker’s other credits include the features The Incredibly True Adventure of Two Girls in Love, The Love Letter, Girl, Pieces of April and Mr. Woodcock.
 She recently shot the pilot episode to the rebooted series Charmed.